snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 ## Benefits of using our package
 The package was implemented with a **glassbox philosophy** in mind, making it very **transparent** for data consumers how the data is transformed.
 It is processed **all in SQL** inside your warehouse, there are no external dependencies e.g. extra Python packages or black-box ML algorithms.

-It is also very **flexible**, there are no direct dependencies on data sources or limitations on the touchpoints (it works on all channels or campaigns).
+It is also very **flexible**, there are no limitations on the touchpoints (it works on all channels or campaigns).
 You can use ad spend data from any 3rd party data sources.
+Although there are no direct dependencies on data sources either, it is recommended to be used together with the [Unified Digital](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-unified-data-model/index.md) dbt package for a seamless setup without the need to overwrite default dbt macros.

 It also does the heavy-lifting for you and provides you with **incremental data models** reducing unnecessary costs even if you would like to regularly analyze the data based on a shifting time window in your reports (e.g. last 30 days).